aaronmams/jekyll-now/_posts/2016-11-02-Model-free quantification of time-series predictability.md

 title: "Model-free quantification of time-series predictability"
 ---

-## Executive Summary

 I read an interesting paper recently.
 I wrote a half-ass review of it here.
-If you don't want to read the rest of my discussion on this topic, here are some interesting nuggets that I took from my reading of "Model-free quantification of time-series predictability" by Garland, Jame, and Bradley, published in *Physical Review* v.
+Below I provide some notes and interesting nuggets I took from my reading of "Model-free quantification of time-series predictability" by Garland, Jame, and Bradley, published in *Physical Review* v.
 90:

+## Executive Summary
+Here are the main points and maybe a few things to think about as you read on:

 1. Permutation Entropy is pretty cool.
 Basically, 'complexity' of a time-series can be evaluated in terms of repetition.
 That is by asking, how often do patterns of particular lengths repeat in the time-series?
 Permutation entropy is a measure of repetition.
 It provides a way of simplifying a time-series by using symbolic dynamics and looking for patterns in the simplied series.